 Some parents may compare their child's progress or class or choreography placement to that of others in the program.
 Watch for this behavior in your children as well, and encourage them to focus on their own accomplishments.
 Looking to others for inspiration is a good thing; however, a negative focus or comparison distracts from the energy that could be focused on becoming a stronger dancer.
 In addition, speaking negatively about your child's teachers, fellow dancers, or other parents in front of your child-or other students-could result in problems far beyond your original concerns.
 Often children will react to their parents in a way that imitates the parent's behavior with other adults or authority figures.
 As stated above, there are several factors that go into placements.
-As a proud parent of the SCCL please do not question the competition directors about placements.
+As a proud parent of the SCCL, please do not question the competition directors about placements.
 On the day these classes are sent out, placement is final.
 Competition directors will not switch dancers on account of a parent's complaint.

 Children learn important lessons from their teachers and parents, acquiring important behavior patterns through their example.
 The Studio C Staff takes that responsibility seriously.
 It's our philosophy to encourage our students to feel, think, and act respectfully to their peers, the adults in their lives, and themselves.
+Studio C has a no tolerance policy for bullying or negative behavior to a teacher or peer, in person or on social media.
+A dancer may be removed from a dance or the competition line altogether if a matter of bullying arises.
+The SCCL is one large team.
+We pride ourselves in the family aspect of the team and are determined to keep everyone's mental and emotional health intact.